 Best Podcast for The Recent College Grad

 Financial Freedom was created by Grant Sabatier, who also wrote a book under the same name and hosts a blog called MillennialMoney.com.
 CNBC has referred to him as “the Millennial Millionaire.”
-He states that his goal is to make financial freedom accessible to all, and explains that he was unemployed and broke after college.
-He wanted to get to the point that he could have enough money to enjoy his life and shares his journey and advice with readers and listeners.
+He was unemployed and broke after college, until he decided he wanted to have enough money to enjoy life.
+He shares his journey along with what he learned with readers and listeners to make financial freedom accessible to all.
 Each episode ranges between 30 and 50 minutes.

 From The Website: “Financial Freedom was launched in 2018 and focuses on money, meaning, and everything between.
 On the Financial Freedom podcast, we interview remarkable people and share strategies for mastering money and living a meaningful life.
 Topics include personal finance, investing, side hustling, real estate, entrepreneurship, early retirement, and more.
 Hosted by Grant Sabatier, author of Financial Freedom and creator of Millennial Money.”

 Why We Like It: This podcast focuses on the roadmap in front of millennials who are driven and determined to become financially independent.
-Encouraging hustle, entrepreneurship, value, and investments Millennial Money understands the plight of millennials.
-Grant also wrote a book that outlines his journey and advises those who wish to become financially free, along with a blog.
-Millennial Money is the perfect all-in-one podcast for the in debt and confused millennial.
+Encouraging hustle, entrepreneurship, value, and investments, Millennial Money understands the plight of millennials.
+Grant also wrote a book along with a blog that outlines his journey and advises those who wish to become financially free.
+Millennial Money is the perfect all-in-one podcast for the in-debt and confused millennial.
 There’s also a Millennial Money Minutes version of the podcast – tough personal finance topics boiled down and presented in 5 minutes or less.

 Planet Money & The Indicator